 The time it takes for a pullet to begin laying varies primarily on the breed and the time of year she was hatched.
 A hen will usually go ‘dormant’ in the coldest seasons.
 This means that chicks hatched in Fall or late summer will often hold off on laying until the following spring…

 Most hens will begin lay at between 4 and 8 months of age.
 However, each hen is different.
 Even hens of the same breed may not start their first laying season at exactly the same time.

 Some breeds are slower to mature than others.
-Generally, the bigger, heavier breeds (Such as Cornish crosses, Wyandottes and Brahmas) start lay the latest and the lightest, smallest breeds (Like Leghorns, Egyptian-Fayoumis and Easter-Eggers) start lay the soonest.
-However, many dual purpose breeds that where bred for both meat and egg production (like Rhode Island Reds, Sex-Link Hybrids and Plymouth Rocks) begin laying on the early end of the spectrum (~6 months).
-Some lightweight, Ornamental (fancy) breeds, which are usually not bred for egg laying purposes may mature slowly (even many lightweight varieties).
-For this reason, many ornamental chickens, (like Polishes and Crevcouers) may not begin laying until 7-9 months.
+Generally, bigger, heavier breeds and Heritage Breeds (such as Jersey Giants) start lay the latest and the lightest, smallest breeds (Like Leghorns, Egyptian-Fayoumis and many Easter-Eggers) start lay the soonest (~4-6 months).
+However, many dual purpose breeds that where bred for both meat and egg production (like Rhode Island Reds, Sex-Link Hybrids and Plymouth Rocks) begin laying on the early end of the spectrum as well (~6 months or so).
+Some Ornamental (fancy) breeds, which are usually not bred for egg laying purposes may mature slowly (even many lightweight varieties).
+For this reason, many ornamental chickens, (Polishes and Crevecoeurs) may not begin laying until 7-9 months.